Police Misconduct and Brutality Lawyers Atlanta, Georgia

 The compensation available in a police brutality lawsuit in Georgia depends on your case specifics.
 These details include the extent of misconduct, severity of injuries, and the entities involved.
 Potential damages include:

-• Punitive Damages: In cases of egregious misconduct, courts may award punitive damages to punish the offending officer and deter similar behavior.
+- Punitive Damages: In cases of egregious misconduct, courts may award punitive damages to punish the offending officer and deter similar behavior.

-t's important to note that Georgia law imposes a cap on punitive damages in most cases.
+It's important to note that Georgia law imposes a cap on punitive damages in most cases.
 Under O.C.G.A. § 51-12-5.1, punitive damages are generally limited to $250,000.
 However, this cap does not apply if the defendant acted with specific intent to cause harm or was under the influence of alcohol or drugs at the time of the misconduct.

 What are the Challenges in Winning a Police Brutality Case?

 Fighting a case against a police officer will be the biggest challenge altogether.
 Filing a harassment case against the individual will be the first hurdle.
 The victim might face difficulty in providing enough evidence against the accused, making the legal proceedings difficult.
 In such situations, the victim must accept the help of an experienced police misconduct and brutality attorney.
-Our police harassment lawyers at The Cochran Firm Atlanta handle all legal aspect of your case.
+Our police harassment lawyers at The Cochran Firm Atlanta handle all legal aspects of your case.

 How can the Cochran Firm Atlanta Help Victims of Police Misconduct in Georgia?